 What follows is a selection of comments from small- and emerging-company executives who, as part of the E-culture survey, answered open-ended questions about their Internet experiences.
 Listen carefully -- some of their voices may sound a lot like your own.

-The passion: "Internet use has improved relationships with our clients.
+"Internet use has improved relationships with our clients.
 They say things via e-mail and in working together on documents on the Internet that they never would have said to us in a more formal setting.
 We become friends over the Internet.
 We learn about them having to leave the office for a son's soccer game, or a home remodeling project.
 We are more a part of their lives in our e-mail exchanges.
 Some people say that e-mail is reducing communication between people, but we find just the opposite is true."

 "The Internet is where everything will be moving."